The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features

 \subsection{Justifications Involving Proxy Feature}

-Here, we analyze justifications that explicitly mention ``university'', ``college'', ``school'', etc. in the indirect bias conditions.
-First, we consider how participants used the ``university'' feature in their justifications before any disclosures of model bias or correlation.
-Overall, some participants mention that attending college in the first place generally increases the likelihood of repayment, regardless of the specific school (for example, mentioning that an applicant is ``college educated'' and predicting ``Complete'').

-However, other participants do consider the specific college as a reason to accept or reject an applicant.
-In the conditions without explanations, we see evidence of participants relying on their own judgment of school quality.
-In the underlying model, going to a co-ed school is counted as a positive.
-We instead see participants mentioning that they have ``\textit{Never heard of Kenyon College},'' or that the co-ed school in the application ``...\textit{is not a particularly prestigious university}.''
-In contrast, when participants are provided explanations, we instead see examples of participant’s evaluation of a school aligning with the model’s biases.
-For example, on applicants from women’s colleges, participants claimed ``\textit{The applicant didn't go to a good college},'' or that ``...\textit{College history was a major contributing factor to being late on loan},'' while on applications from co-ed schools, participants claimed that the applicant ``...\textit{attended a good university},'' or mention that ``\textit{the university is listed as a good one}.''
-This supports our quantitative finding that explanations alone lead participants to be more influenced by model biases in their decision-making (\autoref{sec:expl}).
+Here, we analyze justifications that explicitly mention universities in the indirect bias conditions and assess how participants incorporate universities in their judgments.
+Pre-disclosures, some participants mentioned that attending college generally increases the likelihood of repayment, regardless of the specific school (for example, mentioning that an applicant is ``college-educated'' and predicting ``Complete'').
+However, other participants factor in the specific college when deciding to accept or reject an applicant.
+In conditions without explanations, we see evidence of participants relying on their own judgment of school quality.
+For instance, participants mention that they have ``\textit{never heard of Kenyon College},'' or that a co-ed school in the application ``...\textit{is not a particularly prestigious university}'' (even though in the underlying model, attending a co-ed school is counted as a positive).
+In contrast, with explanations provided, we instead see examples of participants aligning their evaluation of a school with the model’s biases.
+For instance, on applicants from women's colleges, participants claimed ``\textit{The applicant didn't go to a good college},'' or ``...\textit{College history was a major contributing factor to being late on loan}.''
+On applications from co-ed schools, participants claimed that the applicant ``...\textit{attended a good university},'' or ``\textit{the university is listed as a good one}.''
+This supports our quantitative finding that explanations alone lead participants to align with model biases (\aptLtoX[graphic=no,type=html]{\S\ref{sec:expl}}{\autoref{sec:expl}}).